jmonlong/manu-vggafannot/manuscript.md

 We also matched and annotated variants from the GWAS Catalog[@doi:10.1093/nar/gkac1010](about 660 thousand variants) and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue), using the methods described in [Annotating known variants].
 On average, 94% of variants were found in the HPRC pangenome.
-The variants files in GAF take only 907MiB of space and can be queried rapidly for visualization in the Sequence Tube Map or Bandage-NG.
+The variants files in GAF take only 907 MiB of space and can be queried rapidly for visualization in the Sequence Tube Map or Bandage-NG.
 This annotation is showcased in Figure {@fig:tubemap}B.

 It is also straightforward to convert genotypes called on variants from the pangenome back to annotation paths.